Prostatitis present with lower urinary tract symptoms that range from mild to severe.

 A significant proportion of men with prostatitis will experience a substantial reduction in their quality of life and require treatment to manage their symptoms.

-Alternative treatment approaches such as plant-based supplements have been explored for the treatment of this disease and the associated symptoms.
+Alternative prostatitis treatment approaches such as plant-based supplements have been explored for the treatment of this disease and the associated symptoms.

 Supplementation with zinc, saw palmetto, Cernilton, quercetin, Pygeum, vitamin C, and probiotics have proven effective in managing and preventing prostatitis.
 They have strong safety profiles and cause fewer side effects compared to conventional therapies.